corrados/edrumulus/doc/manual.md

 Install the Arduino IDE and add the ESP32 Board Manager according to [this linked description](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html).
-Now open the edrumulus.ino file in the Arduino IDE and customize the settings:
+Now open the edrumulus.ino file in the Arduino IDE and compile and upload.

-- `number_pads` defines the number of pad inputs you want to use.
-- `analog_pins` and `analog_pins_rimshot` define the GPIO ports you use for your pad inputs.
-If you have a single piezo pad (mono pad), set the corresponding GPIO value to -1 to disable the second input for that pad.

-Start the loopMIDI and Hairless MIDI tools.
-Configure the Hairless MIDI "MIDI Out" combo box to loopMIDI to be able to use Edrumulus with your DAW.
+### Use Edrumulus in your DAW under Windows
+- Start loopMIDI and create two loopback MIDI-ports:
+  - EdrumulusIn
+  - EdrumulusOut
+- Start Hairless MIDI and set MIDI Out to EdrumulusIn and MIDI In to EdrumulusOut.
+- Start Python and run `edrumulus/tools/edrumulus_gui.py rtmidi`